AmaeyAdvait/NeuroSymphony/README.md

 # NeuroSymphony

 This is an implementation of "Models of the brain" in Brian2.
-The primary aim of this porject is to design a heterogenous neuron spike train by synaptically coupling different neuron models.
+The primary aim of this porject is to design a multifarious neuron spike train by synaptically coupling different neuron models.